DucManhPhan/DucManhPhan.github.io/_posts/2019-01-15-Note-about-command-in-MySQL.md

 In MySQL, there are so many commands that you need to master to implement the most difficult statements in the real world.
 Understanding the tricky is always necessary to improve the speed when writing commands.

 In this article, we will learn something about the way to write specific requirements in reality.
+And we will study how to create CRUD operations in MySQL.

 Assuming that you the database have some the following tables: